bob123456678/TrainControl/Readme.md

 ## Changelog

 * v2.2.0 [Beta]
     - Added basic support for parsing CS3 routes.
-CS3 routes will now be imported into TrainControl
+        - CS3 routes will now be imported into TrainControl and will always overwrite local routes with the same ID
+        - The first S88 will be interpreted as the triggering S88
+        - Subsequent S88s will be interpreted as additional conditions for triggering the route
+        - Remaining switch/signal commands are executed sequentially
+        - Any S88s after switch/signal commands will be ignored
+    - Locomotive management improvements
         - Added notes feature to locomotives (Control+N).
-This can be used to save arbitrary information such as last lubrication date.
+This can be used to save arbitrary information such as last lubrication date, etc.
+        - Consolidated "rename" and "change address" options into a single menu entry.
+Added keyboard shortcut (Control+R)

 * v2.1.5 [6/1/24]
     - Added JSON key `excludedLocs` for `Point`s, which lets you exclude locomotives from certain autonomous paths